oxinabox/Tricks.jl/README.md

 **If you can make a reproducible case of `static_hasmethod` not working please post in [#2](https://github.com/oxinabox/Tricks.jl/issues/2).**
 I think it can't actually happen, and can't actually be called dynamically in a way that breaks it.

-There is also a compatibility version of this function called `compat_hasmethod`, which picks between `static_hasmethod` or `hasmethod` depending on the Julia version.
-Use this method inside your package to be compatible with `VERSION < v"1.3"`

 ## `static_methods`
 This is just like `methods`, but again it doesn't trigger any dynamic lookup of the method tables.